devansien/Reflexa/Readme.md

 # Reflexa

 This project consists of:
-* Alexa skill that repeats what user says
+* Alexa skill that simply repeats what user says

 ## Description: